brown-band/website/pages/scripts/1993-1994/fall/cornell.md

 :sd[Band forms CU and plays Rawhide.]

 The Band recently found an aging copy of the diary of Ezra Cornell.
 Let us recount one of the more moving passages from Ezra’s life, when he first arrived in Ithaca.
-"Having thoroughly lost my way to Florida, I’ve given up and decided to found my university here in Ithaca.
+“Having thoroughly lost my way to Florida, I’ve given up and decided to found my university here in Ithaca.
 While Ithaca doesn’t have the sun, beaches, and tennis facilities that Florida has, the area is gorge-ous and will surely provide future students with places to relax and dive into their studies.
 I must confess, Ithaca is not the ideal location for a university.
-But someday this backwards rural village will become a bustling metropolis and the pinnacle of higher education in America - (pause) - or maybe not."
+But someday this backwards rural village will become a bustling metropolis and the pinnacle of higher education in America - (pause) - or maybe not.”

-Watch now as the band forms Ezra’s diary and plays "The Weather in Ithaca is so nice in March."
+Watch now as the band forms Ezra’s diary and plays “The Weather in Ithaca is so nice in March.”

 :sd[Band forms Ezra’s diary and plays the Liberty Bell March.]